WHY I WISH I ELOPED

 Okay, I don’t have an Aunt Carol, but I got SO much flack from several collective people about who I should and shouldn’t invite.
 This was probably the biggest factor in me wishing I had eloped.
 I had calls from family members pressuring me to invite people that had flaked out on me during some of the biggest moments of my life.
 I also had some people call my husband and end up nosing their way in with an invite because Brian’s the nicest person on the planet.
 I even had some in-laws bring uninvited guests that I had never met, despite being told multiple times that we didn’t have the room/budget.
 That led to a minor scene being caused as place cards were handed out, and in turn kicked some people out of their seats.
 Yeah, if you’re reading this and brought along those guests, you know who you are. #iamstillnothappy

 The dance floor was divided.

-When you are #blessed (hashtag used with some sarcasm) with so many friends from so many different walks of life and interests, it’s hard to get them to mesh.
-I line dance and I also have a lot of theatre friends who prefer things like Broadway showtunes, and fun songs like “Time Warp”.
-Both sides kept requesting songs and it was hard to combine those, and some guests left early because they weren’t able to participate on the dance floor.
+When you are #blessed with so many friends from so many different walks of life and interests, it’s hard to get them to mesh.
+I line dance and wanted to include that in the music selection.
+I also have a lot of theatre friends who prefer things like Broadway showtunes, and fun songs like “Time Warp”.
+It was hard to combine those, and some guests left early because they weren’t able to participate on the dance floor.

 A few other things.
 On top of all of the above reasons, some guests arrived almost an hour an a half early and were giving me a bad time while everyone was trying to have portraits taken, the weather was spotty for an outdoor gathering of the magnitude, and the amount of leftover food and drink (we calculated how much alcohol to buy with one of those online calculators) was enormous.
 We were left with about 75% of the alcohol we bought initially.
 All of that had to go with somebody.